 Errors and omissions insurance (E&O) helps cover the cost of a lawsuit if a client claims your work was inaccurate, late, or never delivered.
 It’s sometimes called professional liability insurance.

 An error on a title or an oversight in a property listing could lead to a lawsuit.
 Whether you are sued by a litigious client or you made a genuine mistake, errors and omissions insurance can help cover legal costs that might otherwise impact your business.

 This policy provides liability coverage related to:

-It’s possible you may miss a detail in repairs, paperwork, or another area.
+It’s possible you may forget to follow through with repairs, paperwork, or some other task.
 If a client claims a commercial landlord failed to provide agreed-upon repairs, for example, an errors and omissions insurance policy could help pay the cost of hiring a lawyer and other expenses related to a lawsuit.

-Errors and omissions insurance provides critical protection against lawsuits related to your work, but it does not provide complete protection.
-No matter your field of expertise, accidents can happen.
-Other policies for real estate professionals to consider include:
+Errors and omissions insurance provides critical protection against lawsuits related to your work, but it does not protect your business from every risk.
+No matter your area of expertise, accidents can happen.
+Other policies that real estate professionals should consider include:

 Commercial auto insurance: This policy covers vehicles owned by a real estate business.
 It typically pays for accidents and damages related to theft, weather, and vandalism.

 Business owner's policy (BOP): This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.